About Travel Polar

 I have to warn you, if it’s beautiful selfies, fashion, makeup and other typical blogger stuff you’re looking for, then you’ve come to the wrong place.
 That’s simply not me and that’s not what Travel Polar is all about.
 But if you’re looking for tips, photographs and stories of the North (and South), then settle in and start reading, because I’ve got a lot to say…

-John is my best friend, my partner in crime and my travel companion for life.
+John is my husband, my best friend, my partner in crime and my travel companion for life.
 Without him, none of what I’m doing with Travel Polar would be possible.
 He’s the one who inspires me and motivates me and always supports me to do the things I want to do.
 All of this is made infinitely better with him by my side.

 We met September 2012 in Galway, Ireland, recognised a kindred sense of adventure in each other and quickly fell in love.
-In the beginning, he was sceptical of my travel plans to freezing cold regions, but after one or two trips north, he realised that his heart lay in the Arctic too.
+In the beginning, he was sceptical of my travel plans to freezing cold regions, but after one or two trips north, he realised that his heart lay in the polar regions too.
 Though he does love the occasional sun holiday, he’s never opposed to packing the thermals and the puffy coats and heading to the places that make me feel happy.

 We balance each other out in a lot of ways.
 They do say the best couples are made up of one ‘boring’ person and one ‘crazy’ person.
 I’m quite introverted, so maybe I’m the boring one.
 John is more extroverted and willing to try new things, so I guess that makes him the crazy one.
 That means whenever I plan an amazing trip, complete with daily activities, tours and adventures, he’ll always find ways to make it even more fun, so that ‘this is going to be our best adventure so far’ is something that we say before every trip.